EduCR03/EduCR03/README.md

 - Modeling and animation with **Blender**
 - Special interest in **real-time rendering**, **physics in games**, and **3D immersion**

-💡 I believe game development enhances creativity, graphical optimization, and real-time interaction — all of which also benefit embedded and IoT systems.
+💡 I believe game development enhances creativity, graphical optimization, and real-time interaction.

 ---